danthedrummer/HuddlOut_server/README.md

 **EXAMPLE:** *api/group/getGroups?token=token123*

-**RETURNS:** *"invalid params" if invalid params, "no groups" if user is not member of a group, list of ids of groups if successful*
+**RETURNS:** *"invalid params" if invalid params, "no groups" if user is not member of a group, JSON of groups if successful*

 ### Users
 #### Edit Profile